 Our service area includes Marin County, plus parts of Sonoma County, with occasional forays beyond.

-Fill out a Consultation Form - we'll call or email you
+Fill out a Consultation Form - we'll call or email you within 24 hours

-$80.00 a session.
 Please fill out this form to give us necessary information: Canine History Form

 Canine behavior problems can seriously impact our lives and the lives of our friends and families.
 Whether it's dog to dog aggression, anxiety, or other issue, our goal is to enhance the human/animal bond, using non-invasive, humane techniques.
 Our training is science and relationship based, balanced, practical and realistic.
 We are both experienced in handling many different kinds of behavior problems